-In the reference case (first row in the figure 2), we can see that the routine that takes more time is dynspg with a 14.6% of the execution time.
-Apart from this routine, the profile is very flat and only limhdf and dynhpg, with 5.7% each, reach 5% of the time at much.
+In the reference case (first row in the figure 2), we can see that the routine dynspg takes 31% of the execution time.
+Apart from this routine, the profile is very flat and any other routine reaches 5% of the time at much.

-When we observe the function profile for the subsequent cases, we can see that the proportion of time spent by dynspg keeps increasing so in the 256-cores case it reaches a 27.8% of the time.
-The main change is that now the profile of the other functions is not flat anymore since now limhdf takes 29.7% and limrhg 8,5% of the time.
+When we observe the function profile for the subsequent cases, we can see that the proportion of time spent by dynspg keeps increasing so in the 128-cores case it reaches a 53% of the time.
+The main change is that now the profile of the other functions is not flat anymore since now limhdf takes 15% and limrhg 9% of the time.
 Both functions belong to the sea-ice module.

-The dynspg, limhdf and limrhg routines are considered the main bottlenecks of the model for its bad scalability as their total amount of time increases from 24.3% of the time in the 16-cores case to 66.0% of time in the 256-cores case.
+These two routines are considered the main bottlenecks of the model for its bad scalability as their total amount of time increases from 38% of the time in the 16-cores case to 77% of time in the 128-cores case.